Saturday, August 17, 2024

 Duncan McKay is officially a Rover, and the story starts this week with Duncan introducing himself to the team at training.
 The team take to him straight away, and although he is aggressive, they all admire his spirit.
 However, this aggression causes problems at the end of the season as Duncan asks if he can continue to train with Portdean until he gets himself a place in Melchester.
 Roy refuses, pointing out that they only have three training sessions before the next leg of the league cup.
 The two exchange angry words before Duncan storms off, furious with Roy's attitude.

 Roy is equally unhappy with Duncan's attitude and is worried about what the future might hold.
-We find out soon enough as next Wednesday rolls around and Duncan McKay takes the field for the first time in Rovers colours.
+We find out soon enough as next Wednesday rolls around and Duncan McKay takes the field for the first time in Rover's colours.
 The crowd are anxious for him to do well, and Roy has even written a letter in the program welcoming him to the club (although I did notice he spelt his surname incorrectly).

 The team is desperate to do well, and all the players are running around like a bunch of amateurs.
-Roy can see that they need to slow it down, and taking the ball himself he runs into some space.
+Roy can see that they need to slow it down, and taking the ball himself, he runs into some space.
 He can see Mervyn Wallace is free to his left, but when he fires the pass, Duncan McKay intercepts it, determined to prove his worth to the team.

-Mervyn is in a good position to shoot, Duncan McKay is not, and he dribbles the ball into the box where he is confronted by a wave of defenders.
+Mervyn is in a good position to shoot; Duncan McKay is not, and he dribbles the ball into the box where he is confronted by a wave of defenders.
 However, he unleashes a shot, much to the delight of the crowd, although it flies easily over the bar.
 McKay is encouraged by this, but in the final panel, we can see Roy is concerned that McKay is playing for himself rather than the team.

 I want to rate this higher, but Duncan McKay is letting me down in his first game.
-He is also letting down the players in the team, and clashing with Roy.
+He is also letting down the players in the team and clashing with Roy.
 It makes for good reading, although at the same time, I also feel uncomfortable.
 As someone who was always taught that the team is everything, it is uncomfortable for me to see a team misfiring in the field, with one player ineffectually dominating the play.
 We are also seeing something similar playing our In Billy's Boots, although I feel for poor Billy more than Duncan McKay.
 He was likeable enough in the first panels, but that quickly wore off when he crossed Roy.
-Roy was in the right in this case, McKay should be coming to the training, after all, he is a professional being paid by Rovers.
-A good goal may change my opinion of the man, but until then I will be team Roy all the way.
+Roy was in the right in this case; McKay should be coming to the training.
+After all, he is a professional being paid by Rovers.
+A good goal may change my opinion of the man, but until then, I will be team Roy all the way.
 It is to the credit of the writer that they have created a believable story and character that makes me uncomfortable - I will read with interest to see how they redeem him and make him the integral part of the team he will become.

 Rating: 6.5/10